Answers to frequently asked questions about Heurist can be found below. This information may be updated as the need arises.

 How do I publish data from Heurist to WordPress or another CMS?

-(See the Roehampton project on the Exemplars page for an example.)
+(See the Roehampton Campus Project page for an example.)

 Can I customise the Heurist interface to add Heurist search functions to my website?

-This capability will be available in Heurist version 4 (due in 2015).
+This capability is available in Heurist version 4.

 How Easy is it to write a custom report format for outputting data from Heurist?